Just in time for back-to-school: New distance learning resources are available on Wide Open School.

-Twitter is an online social networking and microblogging platform that allows users to communicate through 140-character messages on a computer or smartphone.
-It's used by millions of people worldwide to keep up with news, gossip, events, weather -- you name it, it's being talked about on Twitter.
+Twitter is an online social networking and communication platform that allows users to communicate through 280-character messages, called "tweets," on an internet-connected device.
+You can also include photos, videos, GIFs, and links with your messages, or create a poll.
+Twitter is used by millions of people worldwide to keep up with news, gossip, events, weather -- you name it, it's being talked about on Twitter.

 Key Standards Supported

 Initiate and participate effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) with diverse partners on grades 9–10 topics, texts, and issues, building on others’ ideas and expressing their own clearly and persuasively.

 Propel conversations by posing and responding to questions that relate the current discussion to broader themes or larger ideas; actively incorporate others into the discussion; and clarify, verify, or challenge ideas and conclusions.

 Initiate and participate effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) with diverse partners on grades 11–12 topics, texts, and issues, building on others’ ideas and expressing their own clearly and persuasively.